clhenrick/clhenrick.io/content/blog/2024-08-01-color-manipulation-with-oklch/index.md

 ## Experiment One: Create a Categorical Color Palette From a Single Hue

 The first thing I tried was creating a categorical color palette from a single hue.
-Again, because the LCH color model maintains a perceptual level of lightness across hues, my thinking was to keep the chroma and lightness value from our original hue while shifting the hue value to create new colors.
+Again, because the LCH color model maintains a perceptual level of lightness across hues, my thinking was to keep the chroma and lightness value from our original color swatch while shifting the hue value by a consistent value to create new colors.
 Each of our new colors should look similar to our original color because they share the same chroma and lightness.

 Starting with a single color, say `#f97f00`, a vibrant orange (which happens to be the accent color for this website's theme in dark mode):